MiguelMSUB/Final_project/README.md

 The purpose of this project is to predict real or fake job postings.
 This topic was selected due to its relevancy to bootcamp graduates.

 The source of data for this analysis is from Shivam Bansal.
 28 February 2020.
 Real/Fake Job Posting Prediction.
-Retrieved [Date Retrieved] from https://www.kaggle.com/datasets/shivamb/real-or-fake-fake-jobposting-prediction.
+Retrieved 20 October 2022 from https://www.kaggle.com/datasets/shivamb/real-or-fake-fake-jobposting-prediction.

 ## Key Questions
 * What are the primary indicators for fake job postings?